Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Introduction

 \section{Introduction}

-In Randomized Clinical Trials (RCTs), treatment assignment is randomized, which ensures that the observed association between treatment and outcome reflects a causal effect.
-Under this design, the Average Treatment Effect (ATE) can be consistently estimated using a simple Difference-in-Means (DM) estimator \citep{Neyman}, which can be further refined through covariate adjustment to reduce variance~\citep{FDA2023, EMA2024, lei2021regression}.
-However, RCTs are often expensive, time-consuming, or infeasible in practice.
+\looseness=-1 The Average Treatment Effect (ATE) is a key causal estimand used to quantify the effect of a treatment on an outcome and is commonly employed as the primary measure of efficacy in evaluating new therapies, including vaccines, before regulatory approval \citep{doi:10.1056/NEJMoa2034577}.
+In Randomized Clinical Trials (RCTs), treatment assignment is randomized, ensuring that the observed association between treatment and outcome reflects a causal effect.
+Under this design, the ATE can be consistently estimated using a simple Difference-in-Means (DM) estimator \citep{Neyman}, which can be further refined through covariate adjustment to reduce variance \citep{FDA2023, EMA2024, lei2021regression}.
+However, RCTs are often expensive, time-consuming, or infeasible.
 In such cases, estimating treatment effects from observational data becomes the only viable alternative \citep{hernan2018c, hernan2006estimating}.
-Although real-world data is abundant, drawing causal inferences from it remains challenging due to the presence of confounding covariates.
-As a result, the unadjusted DM estimator is biased when estimating the ATE \citep{grimes2002bias}.
-To mitigate this bias, it is essential to adjust for confounding variables \citep{vanderweele2019principles}.
-This can be done by predicting the counterfactual outcomes of the individuals under the opposite treatment before averaging the differences between the observed and counterfactual outcomes, leading to the so-called G-Formula plug-in estimator \citep{robins1986new}.
-Another popular method for deconfounding is to weight individuals according to their probability of receiving the treatment, thereby emulating a randomized experiment.
-The Inverse Propensity Weighting (IPW) estimator \citep{rosenbaum1983central} relies on the estimation of the \emph{propensity score}---the probability of treatment given the covariates.
-Doubly robust estimators, such as the Augmented IPW (AIPW) \citep{bang2005doubly}, enhance IPW by incorporating an outcome model, offering robustness against misspecification of either model.
+Although such real-world data is abundant, drawing causal inferences from it is challenging due to confounding covariates, rendering the unadjusted DM estimator biased \citep{grimes2002bias}.
+Adjusting for confounders is thus essential \citep{vanderweele2019principles}.
+This can be done by predicting counterfactual outcomes before averaging the differences \citep[the G-formula plug-in estimator,][]{robins1986new}.
+Another approach is to weight individuals according to their treatment probability, emulating a randomized trial.
+For instance, the Inverse Propensity Weighting (IPW) estimator \citep{rosenbaum1983central} relies on estimating the \emph{propensity score}—the probability of treatment given covariates.
+Doubly robust estimators such as the Augmented IPW (AIPW) \citep{bang2005doubly} combine weighting with outcome modeling to remain consistent as long as either model is correctly specified.